anoma/namada-whitepaper/namadapaper.md

 In Namada, a user can modify their validity predicate in order to have control over:

 1. Account addresses that are allowed to be involved in asset transfers with the user
-2. Token addresses that may attach a balance to the user's account address
+2. Token addresses that may attach a balance to the user's account address (i.e what tokens can be received by the user)
 3. TODO: More functionality?

 *Note that unlike Anoma-based blockchains in general, all Namada validity predicates are transparent.